abpio/abp-commercial-docs/en/guides/openiddict-deployment.md

 app.UseForwardedHeaders();
 ...
 ```

-In some cases, it might not be possible to add forwarded headers to the requests proxied to the app.
-If the proxy is enforcing that all public external requests are HTTPS, the scheme can be manually set before using any type of middleware.
+Sometimes, including forwarded headers in requests proxied to the application may be impossible.
+If the proxy enforces that all public external requests are HTTPS, the scheme can be manually set before using any middleware.
 Configure it under the **OnApplicationInitialization** method of `AuthServerModule`:

 ```csharp
 app.Use((httpContext, next) =>